Skip to Main Content

 USF Health Libraries Exhibits

-Due to current Executive Orders for the review of federal websites, including the Department of Health and Human Services, federal data sources and documents may be temporarily unavailable.
-If you are unable to access a federal website, please use the Internet Archive, which may have an archived copy of the website [https://web.archive.org/].
+Due to current Executive Orders requiring the review of federal websites, including those maintained by the Department of Health and Human Services, some federal data sources and documents may be temporarily unavailable.
+If you’re unable to access content that was previously available on a federal website, we recommend checking Policy Commons (available via our A–Z Databases page) or the Internet Archive , which may have an archived copy of the original material.

 This Lead is Killing Us: A History of Citizens Fighting Lead Poisoning in Their Communities